mahan-hosseini/AutoGaitA/annotation tables/README.md

 # Annotation Tables

-In this folder we provide template and example Annotation Tables for *AutoGaitA_DLC* and *AutoGaitA_Simi*.
+In this folder we provide template and example Annotation Tables for *AutoGaitA DLC* and *AutoGaitA Universal 3D*.
 Users are advised to first watch our **[instruction videos on YouTube](https://youtube.com/playlist?list=PLCn5T7K_H8K56NIcEsfDK664OP7cN_Bad&si=mV5p2--nYvbofkPh)**, then fill out a template Annotation Table with their time information and use the example Annotation Tables to confirm correct formatting.

 ## General Recommendations
 1. Enter time in seconds with time of videos starting at zero (i.e., the first frame corresponds to 1 / sampling rate (in Hz) seconds)